yanshay/SpoolEase/README.md

 - Bambulab printers are not without their quirks, particularly with K Factor handling.
 The X1C behaves differently than the P1S, and even the P1S has been observed to experience issues that require a restart.
 While slicer-only use may obscure these problems, SpoolEase makes them more visible.
 If you notice issues, try restarting the printer to see if they persist.
 - Understanding the K Factor / Flow Dynamic Calibrations / Pressure Advance (all referring to the same concept) is crucial for achieving quality prints, but configuring it on Bambulab printers (especially with Bambu Studio) is not very intuitive.
 You can read more about it [here](https://wiki.bambulab.com/en/software/bambu-studio/calibration_pa).
 It’s important to focus on this if you want to get the best performance from your printer and maximize the value of SpoolEase, which offers an advantage over other solutions in this regard, including Bambulab filaments own RFID tags.

+### ⚠ Important Notice

+Bambulab has announced an upcoming firmware update that will restrict certain MQTT communications while the printer is in **"Cloud Connected"** mode.
+However, these messages will remain accessible in **"LAN Only"** mode with a new **Developer Mode** they plan to introduce.

+The first rollout of this firmware has already been released for the **X1 series**.

+This project relies on these MQTT messages to function properly (specifically for setting filament information on the printer).

+To continue using this project, you have two options:

+1. **Do not update your firmware** – This will allow the project to work in Cloud Connected mode.
+2. **Update your firmware** – You must then switch to **LAN Only mode** and enable **Developer Mode**.

 ## Licensing Information

 This project (including hardware designs, software, and case files) is freely available for you to build and use for any purpose, including within commercial environments.
 However, you may not profit from redistributing or commercializing the project itself.
 Specifically prohibited activities include: